MASTERING THE CRAFT OF NARRATIVE WRITING

 - Self vs destiny

-Conflict is the heart and soul of any good story.
 It’s what makes a story compelling and drives the plot forward.
 Without conflict, there is no story.
 Every great story has a struggle or a problem that needs to be solved, and that’s where conflict comes in.
-Conflict is what makes a story exciting and keeps the reader engaged.
-It creates tension and suspense and makes the reader care about the outcome.
+Conflict makes a story exciting and keeps the reader engaged.
+It creates tension and suspense, making the reader care about the outcome.

-Like in real life, conflict in a story is an opportunity for a character’s growth and transformation.
-It’s a chance for them to learn and evolve, making a story great.
-So next time stories are written in the classroom, remember that conflict is an essential ingredient, and without it, your story will lack the energy, excitement, and meaning that makes it truly memorable.
+So, next time stories are written in the classroom, remember that conflict is an essential ingredient.
+Without it, your story will lack the energy, excitement, and meaning that makes it truly memorable.

 4. THE NARRATIVE CLIMAX: HOW THINGS COME TO A HEAD!

-The climax of the story is the dramatic high point of the action.
-It is also when the struggles kicked off by the problem come to a head.
-The climax will ultimately decide whether the story will have a happy or tragic ending.
-In the climax, two opposing forces duke things out until the bitter (or sweet!) end.
-One force ultimately emerges triumphant.
-As the action builds throughout the story, suspense increases as the reader wonders which of these forces will win out.
-The climax is the release of this suspense.
+It is the moment when the struggles ignited by the problem come to a head.
+The climax determines whether the story will have a happy or tragic ending.
+At this pivotal point, two opposing forces face off until the bitter (or sweet!) end, and one ultimately emerges victorious.
+As the action builds throughout the story, suspense increases, leaving the reader wondering which force will prevail.
+The climax is the release of this tension.

 The climax puts it all on the line and rolls the dice.
 Let the chips fall where the writer may…